The aim of this article is to help troubleshoot read-only documents that do not allow you to enable editing.

 When embarking on a live edit of a document in which you have a role, it may open in a read-only format without the option to modify it.
 Below are some steps to take to troubleshoot this issue.

-- Deleting Temporary Files.
+- Deleting Temporary Files (optional)

-Clearing Document Cache
+Deleting Document Cache

 Files Needing Attention